program-dvl/medium/readme.md

  # Features of the projects
  - Admin side login and registration
  - Admin panel to post articles.
- - Ability to add one or more photos to the article.
+ - Ability to add one or more photos to the article through redactor.
- - Tag Articles
+ - Functionality to tag Articles
- - Frontend to list and display article.
+ - Frontend to list and display articles.
+ - Calculate read time as medium.com according to 256 word/Minute.

+ **Note :** Faker has been used to generate one user for admin panel and 10 dummy aricles with random html as body of articles.
+Initially it will show Image ( no image ) in article listing. but at admin side we have feature to add multiple images in redactor and first image will be used in blog listing.